 Challenges of Developing mHealth Applications

 Developing mHealth applications generates unique challenges because patients have many clinical and personal health needs.
 Each app must interact with health systems and users through multiple points, service providers and medical professionals.
-All these communications must be HIPAA compliant while dealing with vast databases of medical information and patient-specific PHIs.
+All these communications must be in HIPAA compliance while dealing with vast databases of medical information and patient-specific PHIs.
 Writing the code for these mHealth apps requires different strategies to supplement the traditional coding obligations of creating better graphics and more appealing user interfaces.

 Choosing a Platform for App Development